Issa López: Life and career

 In 2015, 600 Millas, a film with a script co-written by López, was nominated for the Mexican Film Academy Ariel Award for Best Script.

 In September 2017, Tigers Are Not Afraid (Vuelven in Spanish) Premiered at Fantastic Fest, in Austin Texas, and received the Best Horror Director Award.
-Issa López directed, wrote, and was Executive Producer of the film, a dark fable about the children surviving the Mexican drug war, and the ghosts that haunt them.

-Tigers Are Not Afraid collected a total of fifty-one awards in Film Festivals around the world, three Diosas de Plata (the Mexican equivalent of the Golden Globes), including Best Picture and Best Director, and has received 10 nominations for the Ariel, (the Mexican Film Academy Award), of which it won two, has earned a large amount of positive reviews by major trades and critics, and a "Certified Fresh" rating of 97% in Rotten Tomatoes.
-It also got a Best Latin American Director Award in 2019 from NALIP (National Association of Latino Producers) and Fangoria Magazine, specialized in Horror Cinema, awarded it Best Foreign Language Movie in 2020.
-Stephen King, Neil Gaiman and Guillermo Del Toro manifested their enthusiasm for the movie via social media and interviews.
+Issa López directed, wrote, and was executive producer of the film.
+For Tigers Are Not Afraid, López won Best Picture and Best Director at the 47th Diosas de Plata and the film received 10 nominations at the 60th Ariel Awards, among them Best Director and Best Original Screenplay for López, in 2018.
+It also got a Best Latin American Director Award in 2019 from NALIP (National Association of Latino Producers) and Fangoria Magazine, specialised in Horror Cinema, awarded it Best Foreign Language Movie in 2020.
+The film earned multiple positive reviews by major trades and critics, and a rating of 97% on Rotten Tomatoes.

-Currently, López is working with Guillermo del Toro, who announced that he'd produce Lopez' next film, a haunted western about the werewolf mythology, Searchlight Pictures signed her to write and direct The Book of Souls, to be produced by Noah Hawley, and Blumhouse is developing Our Lady of Tears, written and directed by López.
-She will also write, produce and direct the fourth season of cult HBO series True Detective.
+Currently, López is working with Guillermo del Toro, who announced that he'd produce López' next film, a haunted western about the werewolf mythology.
+Searchlight Pictures signed her to write and direct The Book of Souls, to be produced by Noah Hawley, and Blumhouse is developing Our Lady of Tears, written and directed by López.
+She also wrote, produced and directed the fourth season of cult HBO series True Detective.
+For her work on the series, López received three Primetime Emmy nominations at the 2024 ceremony.
+She is set to develop a fifth season after the fourth received critical acclaim and the series’ best ratings for HBO.
+The fifth season of True Detective, set in the Jamaica Bay area of New York City, is scheduled to begin filming in 2025 with a scheduled release in 2027.